Is Charles Schwab a Scam?

 Miscellaneous Services

-Fully-Paid Securities Lending Program: Schwab clients can earn extra income by lending their stock shares.
+Fully-Paid Securities Lending Program: Schwab customers can earn additional cash in their securities accounts by loaning out their stock shares.

-Individual Retirement Accounts: Schwab offers various IRAs with no account fees.
+Individual Retirement Accounts: Schwab offers a variety of IRAs with zero account fees.
 Examples include Roth, Traditional, SEP, SIMPLE, and Custodial.

-Dividend Reinvestment Plan: Schwab provides a free DRIP for automatically reinvesting cash dividends into securities.
+Dividend Reinvestment Plan: Schwab has a free DRIP to automatically convert cash distributions into securities.

 Recommendations

-Retirement Saving & Long-Term Investing: Schwab is a great choice for long-term retirement savings.
+Retirement Saving & Long-Term Investing: Schwab is an excellent place to be for long-term retirement building.

 Awards